NicholasPellegrino/ECE767/README.md

 # ECE767
 Multitarget Tracking and Multisensor Information Fusion

 Assignment 1

-Implement a nearest-neighbor EKFor CMKFtracker for the following scenario:Target:
+Implement a nearest-neighbor EKFor CMKFtracker for the following scenario:

+Target:

 Single target moving with a constant velocity model.

 Sensor: